If any of you have

-(S)Specific = The cake needs to be Spider-man themed, chocolate, nut free, and be big enough for 12 people.
+- (S)Specific = The cake needs to be Spider-man themed, chocolate, nut free, and be big enough for 12 people;

-(M)Measurable = Need 1 cake, and it is clear when the task is done
+- (M)Measurable = Need 1 cake, and it is clear when the task is done;

-(A) Achievable = It is possible to bake such a cake
+- (A) Achievable = It is possible to bake such a cake;

-(T) Timely = The cake is needed for the day after tomorrow
+- (T) Timely = The cake is needed for the day after tomorrow.

-Through BIM, the document that captures the SMART objects in regards to data producing, managing, and sharing information on behalf of the employer is known as an Employer’s Information Requirement (EIR).
+When it comes to capturing information requirements, the document that captures the SMART objects in regards to data producing, managing, and sharing information on behalf of the employer is known as an Employer’s Information Requirements (EIR).

-The PLQs capture employer requirements in simple terms against the key project milestones.
-The idea is that the supply team develops their information to the point where they can answer all of the questions for that particular project stage, giving both the employer and supply team confidence that the project is proceeding as intended.
+However, there is also a fourth feeder, my Plain Language Questions (PLQ).
+The Plain Language Questions capture information requirements in simple terms against the project milestones.
+The idea is that the supply team develops their information to the point where they can answer all of the questions for that particular milestone, giving both the employer and their supply team confidence that the project is proceeding as intended.

 So before I write my Employer’s Information Requirements, I’m going to need some Plain Language Questions…